enisz/igdb/src/assets/templates/03-igdb-wrapper.md

 As mentioned in the [Introduction](#introduction), to have access to IGDB's database you have to register a Twitch Account and have your own `client_id` and `access_token`.

-> You can add your tokens to the documentation to replace them in the exmple codes.
+>:tip You can add your tokens to the documentation to replace them in the exmple codes.
 Click the logo in the top left corner to get back to the main page and save your tokens.

 ## Instantiating the wrapper